Horticulture export accredited properties

 Importing countries are increasingly requiring assurance of the integrity of Australian exports.
 Meeting the expectations of our trading partners is key to continuing strong global demand for our products.

-- streamline export processes
+- streamline and clarify export processes

-- protect our reputation as an exporter of high quality agricultural products (primarily due to our high standards across all stages of the supply chain, from farm to consumer).
+- protect our reputation as an exporter of high-quality agricultural products (primarily due to our high standards across all stages of the supply chain, from farm to consumer)

 Properties, including farms and packhouses, will need to be accredited by the department, if the importing country requires the property to follow specific procedures or systems.